keymarrow/Wifi-Hack/README.md

 # Wifi-Hack
-Few line that crack any Wifi-Password
+Few line of php that crack any Wifi-Password